runtarahq/runtara-website/src/content/docs/overview.md

 ---
-title: Introduction
+title: Overview
 description: Get started with Runtara - durable workflows compiled to native binaries
-section: Getting Started
+section: Overview
 order: 1
 ---

-# Introduction
+# Overview

 Welcome to Runtara documentation.
 This guide will help you get started with building durable workflows that compile to native binaries.